Absentee Phone Line: 763-241-3555

 - If the school is unsure of who is signing the child out, questions need to be asked of the adult and/or student to verify the legitimacy, i.e., child's birth date, child's middle initial,child telling the school who the adult is, showing an I.D., etc.

-- Students may not be picked up from the classroom but instead must be picked up from the office.
+- Students may not be picked up from the classroom, they must be picked up from the office.

 - Early dismissals are discouraged.